S0H4M-BreachFinder/Shadow-Strike/README.md

 You'll be prompted to enter numbers (space-separated) for categories you'd like to install.
 Example:

 ```
-Your choice: 1 3 5
+Your choice: 1 3 5 any one according to your needs
 ```

 ---